Adjectives vs Adverbs

 Ex: My father is a good driver -> He drives well.

 Your English is good -> You speak English well.

 I feel good. (psychologically / morally)

 I feel well. (healthy / well being)

-You must study in bed until you feel well / better /
+You must stay in bed until you feel well / better /

-I hope you will get well / better /
+I hope you get well / better /

 See Good vs Well Exercise